 From there, the road surface, in general, improves.
 It is now some 15km (there are about 3 or 4 different signs all giving different distances) to Tenterfield.
 Along the way, another little exploited photo opportunity is presented in the form of the Old Railway Bridge (on the right).

-This year accommodation in Tenterfield is at the Jumbuck Motel (right off the highway just as you approach the centre of town).
+This year accommodation in Tenterfield is at the Jumbuck Motel (left off the highway just as you approach the centre of town).